-In my career I have touched a range of problem areas including data pipelines, simple Web services, performance profiling and optimisation of high load services, tooling used by warehouse workers, asynchronously interacting with IoT hardware over local and remote networks; and creation and maintenance of an internal portal for user information.
-As well as interacting with third party developers, infrastructure and tooling for testing, application deployment, and cloud sysadmin activities.
+In my career I have touched a range of problem areas including data pipelines, Web services, tooling used by warehouse workers, interacting with IoT hardware over local and remote networks, creation and maintenance of web-based internal portals for user information, activities around bringing software into deployed environments, interacting with third party developers, and paying back technical debt in large codebases.

 I have also developed a focus on how I work to ensure what I build matches the constraints of the problems they aim to help with; and also don't lead to a maintenance burden over time.
-I am comfortable spreading these techniques to my colleagues so we can all benefit from thinking about software in a way that lets us have confidence in our changes.
+I have reached a level of seniority where I enjoy and seek out opportunities to pass on these techniques and attitudes to others to increase the quality of the software we are all working on.

 I'm interested in finding a work environment that encourages pragmatism when it comes to how we work, what we work on, and how technical debt is bought, managed, and paid back.